nickjj/orats/README.md

 I am not a chef wizard yet but I would love to move away from capistrano and use chef to manage the server and the app.
 If someone wants to write this template then please do so and send me a pull request.

-## What is the easiest way to uninstall orats projects?
+## What is the easiest way to nuke orats projects?

 You will want to not only delete the rails project directory but you will also want to delete the postgres database and delete the keys on your redis server.
-Simply execute the following commands in order and do not forget to replace the word `myapp` with your real app name.
+Simply execute the following commands and do not forget to replace the word `myapp` with your real app name.

 All data will be lost as this really deletes the database associated with this project, proceed with caution.